Lebovitz-Net/meshmanager/DISCUSSIONS.md

 - Audit other parts of the codebase for direct imports from the old insert files and update them.
 - Consider adding transactions for high‑volume telemetry inserts to improve performance.
 - Document the insert function contracts in `CONTRIBUTING.md` for future contributors.

+### newe ingesting routing archiitecture

+🔗 Integration Steps
+Normalize MeshPacket decoding

+✅ You’ve got decodeMeshPacket returning { type, data, meta }.

+Ensure all portnums (1, 3, 4, 7, 67) are covered and return consistent shapes.

+Wire into dispatchSubPacket

+If subPacket.type === 'meshPacket', unwrap with decodeMeshPacket.

+Pass normalized { type, data, meta } into dispatchRegistry.

+Expand dispatchRegistry

+Map normalized types to handlers:

+message → insertMessage

+position → insertPosition

+nodeInfo → upsertNodeInfo

+telemetry → insertMetricsHandler

+adminMessage → (placeholder / ignore for now)

+Unify insertHandlers surface

+Ensure insertHandlers.js re‑exports everything, including insertMetricsHandler.

+That way, dispatch only ever imports from insertHandlers.

+Schema validation

+Run decoded payloads through schemaValidator.js before inserts.

+This catches malformed packets early and prevents DB corruption.

+Diagnostic logging

+Keep getKnownOneofs in dispatchSubPacket for unhandled oneofs.

+Add a similar log for unknown MeshPacket portnums.

+This gives you live coverage metrics while testing.

+End‑to‑end test

+Feed in a fixture for each portnum (1, 3, 4, 7, 67).

+Confirm: decode → dispatch → insert → DB row created.

+Log overlays/events to verify observability.

+📘 Suggested Next Move
+Start by wiring telemetry (port 67) through the full chain, since you already have insertMetricsHandler and all the group inserts.
+That’s the most complex path, and once it works, the others (message, position, nodeInfo) will feel straightforward.